ConduitIO/conduit-connector-sdk/docs/acceptance-tests.md

     srcD2 -- Yes --> srcMutating;
 ```

 All source tests are executed with structured records.
-The reason is that not all destinations are able to consume unstructured raw data, while structured data should be supported by any destination connector.
-We should give the user control over field names in the structured record in case the connector expects specific field names that match the target structure.
+The reason is that not
+all destinations are able to consume unstructured raw data, while structured
+data should be supported by any destination connector.
+We should give the user
+control over field names in the structured record in case the connector expects
+specific field names that match the target structure.

+The table below contains a list of all source related acceptance tests.
+A
+:white_check_mark: means we expect a certain source type to pass that test,
+otherwise the passing of the test is optional.

 | Test                                                 | ![Signaling source](https://img.shields.io/badge/-Signaling%20source-yellow?style=flat-square) | ![Appending source](https://img.shields.io/badge/-Appending%20source-yellowgreen?style=flat-square) | ![Mutating source](https://img.shields.io/badge/-Mutating%20source-green?style=flat-square) |
 |------------------------------------------------------|------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------|